kuujo/vertigo/README.md

 ### Configuring cluster scopes
 Users can optionally configure the cluster scope for individual Vertigo networks.
-To configure the cluster scope for a network simple use the `setScope` method on the network configuration.
+To configure the cluster scope for a network simply use the `setScope` method on the network configuration.

 ```java